Myrtle Beach City Council Adopts Armenian Genocide Reaffirmation Proclamation

 By way of background, on March 17, 1999 South Carolina General Assembly adopted H.B.
 3678 recognizing April 24, 1999, as “South Carolina day of remembrance of the Armenian genocide of 1915-1923” so as to honor the memory of the one and one-half million people of Armenian ancestry who lost their lives during that terrible time and to honor the memory of the victims of genocide throughout the world.

-Full test of the proclamation is provided below:
+Full text of the proclamation is provided below:

 102nd Commemoration of the Armenian Genocide